 Any council sick pay you receive includes the appropriate element of SSP.
+Part-time employees receive pro rata payments based on their normal working hours.

 Third Party Claims - Impact on Council Sick Pay

 A negligent third party may be responsible for your absence or injury e.g. a car accident, or you may sustain a period of absence through participation in sport or travel.
 You may be able to make an insurance claim for compensation for loss of earnings in circumstances like this.
 You must inform us of such circumstances when reporting your absence.
 If you cannot advise us immediately, you must do so as soon as you can.